stripecat/datalinks/README.md

 - PHP 7.2 or better
 - A virtual host to run it on.
 (Not the same as the one you run the station web site on)
 - A MariaDB or MySQL instance.
 - DNS-name.
 Recommended: api.yourdomain.tld. (create it as a subdomain called api.
-If your station is called ericade.radio, then it must be api.ericade.net)
+If your station is called ericade.radio, then it should be api.ericade.radio)
 - A busload of patience.

 # How it works